 - Should any of the text be trademarked, such as with a slogan?

 A quality audit is going to take one additional step.
-The pages of the site will be run through Copyscape or a similar service to determine if any third parties are using the text on another site without permission.
+The pages of the site will be run through Copyscape or a similar service to determine if any third parties are using the text on another website without permission.
 If so, either a Cease & Desist letter or DMCA takedown notice will need to be served to have the content removed.

 6. Photos and Videos

-A legal audit analyzes ever picture and video on a website.
+A legal audit analyzes picture and video ever on a website.
 The goal is to make sure a legal basis for posting each one exists.
 By going through the process, a website operator can feel confident they are not sitting on any copyright infringement time bombs.

 7. Term & Conditions